carsonnleee/mist4610gp2/README.md

 ---
 ## Drug List Definitions

-**ABILIFY MA / ABILIFY**
-An antipsychotic used to treat conditions like schizophrenia, bipolar disorder, and major depressive disorder.
+## Drug Descriptions

 **ALBUTEROL**
-A fast-acting inhaler that treats asthma and other breathing problems by opening airways.
+A fast-acting inhaler used to open airways during asthma attacks or breathing issues.

 **AMOXICILLI (Amoxicillin)**
-A common antibiotic used to treat bacterial infections such as ear infections, strep throat, and pneumonia.
+A common antibiotic used to treat bacterial infections like strep throat, ear infections, and sinus infections.

 **ATORVASTAT (Atorvastatin)**
-A cholesterol-lowering medication used to reduce the risk of heart disease and stroke.
+A cholesterol-lowering medication that reduces the risk of heart attack and stroke.

-**BIKTARVY**
+**FLUTICASONE**
+A steroid used in inhalers and nasal sprays to treat asthma and allergies.

+**IBUPROFEN**
+An over-the-counter anti-inflammatory drug used to treat pain, fever, and swelling.

+**CABOMETYX**
-A once-daily combination medication used to treat HIV by suppressing viral replication.
+A targeted cancer therapy used to treat kidney cancer, liver cancer, and thyroid cancer.

 **COSENTYX**
-A biologic injection used for psoriasis, psoriatic arthritis, and ankylosing spondylitis.
+A biologic used to treat psoriasis, psoriatic arthritis, and ankylosing spondylitis.

-**DUPIXENT**
-A biologic used to treat eczema, asthma, and chronic sinusitis with nasal polyps.

-**ELIQUIS**
-A blood thinner used to prevent strokes and treat or prevent blood clots.

-**FLUTICASONE (FLUTICASON)**
-A corticosteroid used in inhalers or nasal sprays to treat asthma and allergies.

-**HUMIRA PEN / HUMIRA (CF)**
+**CRYSVITA**
+A treatment for X-linked hypophosphatemia, a rare genetic bone disorder.

+**GAMMAGARD**
+An immune globulin therapy used for people with immune deficiencies and autoimmune diseases.

+**HEMLIBRA**
+A preventive treatment for hemophilia A that reduces bleeding episodes.

+**HEMLIBRA-**
+Another dosing form of Hemlibra, used to prevent bleeding in hemophilia A patients.

+**HUMIRA PEN**
-A biologic anti-inflammatory drug for autoimmune diseases such as rheumatoid arthritis and Crohn’s disease.
+A biologic that treats autoimmune diseases such as rheumatoid arthritis, Crohn’s disease, and psoriasis.

-**IBUPROFEN**
-A common over-the-counter anti-inflammatory drug used for pain, fever, and swelling.

-**INVEGA SUSTENNA (INVEGA SUS)**
+**HUMIRA(CF)**
+The citrate-free version of Humira used for autoimmune inflammatory conditions.

+**INVEGA TRI (Invega Trinza)**
-A long-acting injectable antipsychotic used for schizophrenia and schizoaffective disorder.
+A long-acting injectable antipsychotic for schizophrenia.

-**JARDIANCE**
+**JAKAFI**
-A diabetes medication that helps lower blood sugar and reduce cardiovascular risk.
+A medication that treats bone marrow disorders like myelofibrosis and polycythemia vera.

-**LANTUS 3ML**
+**LUPRON DEP**
+A hormone-suppressing therapy used for prostate cancer, endometriosis, and fibroids.

+**NOVOSEVEN**
-A long-acting insulin used to manage blood sugar in people with diabetes.
+A clotting factor used to control bleeding episodes in patients with hemophilia.

-**OZEMPIC 0. / OZEMPIC 1MG**
-A weekly injectable diabetes medication that helps lower blood sugar and promote weight loss.

-**SKYRIZI**
+**RAVICTI**
+A medication that treats urea cycle disorders by removing toxic ammonia from the blood.

+**REVLIMID**
+An oral cancer drug used to treat multiple myeloma and certain blood cancers.

+**SPRYCEL**
-A biologic injection used to treat moderate to severe plaque psoriasis and psoriatic arthritis.
+A targeted leukemia medication used to treat chronic myeloid leukemia (CML).

-**STELARA 90**
+**STELARA**
-A biologic used for Crohn’s disease, ulcerative colitis, psoriasis, and psoriatic arthritis.
+A biologic for Crohn’s disease, ulcerative colitis, psoriasis, and psoriatic arthritis.

+**TEPEZZA**
+A treatment for thyroid eye disease that reduces swelling behind the eyes.

 **TRIKAFTA**
-A triple-combination therapy used to improve lung function in people with cystic fibrosis.

-**TRULICITY**
-A weekly injectable medication for type 2 diabetes that improves blood sugar control.
+A triple-therapy drug for cystic fibrosis that improves lung function.

-**VRAYLAR**
-An atypical antipsychotic used for bipolar disorder, schizophrenia, and depression augmentation.
+**TRIKAFTA (**
+Another formulation or naming variant of Trikafta for cystic fibrosis.

+**VERZENIO**
+A targeted breast cancer medication used with hormone therapy.